yzhao062/pyod/README.rst

 **Warning 3**\ :
 PyOD contains multiple models that also exist in scikit-learn.
 However, these two libraries' API is not exactly the same--it is recommended to use only one of them for consistency but not mix the results.
-Refer `sckit-learn and PyOD <https://pyod.readthedocs.io/en/latest/issues.html>`_ for more information.
+Refer `Differences between sckit-learn and PyOD <https://pyod.readthedocs.io/en/latest/issues.html>`_ for more information.